LuckyKot/Labyrinth_AI_MDP/README.md

 AI-program that generates policy for a given labyrinth

-The labirynth has its edges as walls, an exit point that grants a reward to the agent and a hole that punishes the agent The labirynth also has a ROCK that serves as an obstacle Agent's moves also have an element of randomness
+The labirynth has its edges as walls, an exit point that grants a reward to the agent and a hole that punishes the agent The labirynth also has a STONE that serves as an obstacle Agent's moves also have an element of randomness
 Upon making a move there is chance that the agent will move in the wrong direction.
 The chance is represented with 'noise' and has to be accounted for by the agent.